-In the Omaha area the month of may began with a 4-cent drop in the average prices of a gallon of gasoline.
+In the Omaha area the month of May began with a 4-cent drop in the average prices of a gallon of gas.
 In the past week the price of regular unleaded fell to an average of $2.28 a gallon Monday.
-At one Omaha location regular unleaded was selling for as low as $2.10 per gallon and $2.12 at another.
+At one Omaha location, regular unleaded was selling for as low as $2.10 per gallon and $2.12 at another.
 The other retailers offered regular unleaded for $2.19.

 In Nebraska average prices also dropped 2 cents to $2.33 a gallon, and 4 cents in Iowa to $2.30.

 Is the Drop in Gas Prices Due to an Oversupply Issue?